gopheracademy/gopheracademy-web/content/advent-2017/property-based-testing.md

 * Symmetry - `a == b` implies `b == a`
 * Reflexivity - `a == a`.
 This was originally done without using `Clone`.
 Reflexivity is all about testing of values.
 If `a.Eq(a)` is done, the `Eq` function would note that they're the same object, and return `true`.
 Instead, a clone, which is a different object but has the same value is used.

 These tests were written for most of the comparison operators, but not for equality.
+I attribute the problem firstly to my bad habit of [selectively choosing what to test](https://blog.chewxy.com/2017/01/04/what-to-test/), followed by undermining the purpose of property-based tests.
+If you find yourself writing a lot of exceptions to the rules of the property that you're testing, maybe it's time to rethink the test.

 # Advanced Libraries #